stegos/stegos-website/content/news/2019/05/testnet-7-release.md

 Stegos creates cutting-edge technology that keeps your secrets safe from prying eyes so you feel empowered and secure.

-This is the sixth testnet release of the Stegos blockchain.
-Changes since [Testnet 5](https://github.com/stegos/stegos/releases/tag/v0.5):
+This is the seventh testnet release of the Stegos blockchain.
+Changes since [Testnet 6](https://github.com/stegos/stegos/releases/tag/v0.6):

 - Added HashCash challenge to PubSub protocol to limit denial-of-service attacks
 - Implemented simplified Re-Staking for tracking validators' online status